 a) Organizational methods and strategies developed by public consumer-protection agencies with regard to legislation/regulations and regulatory activities.

-b) Mechanisms/means put in place by regulators, operators/service providers and consumer-protection agencies to inform consumers, in particular the different subject areas covered.
+b) Mechanisms/means put in place by regulators, so that operators/service providers publish transparent, comparable, adequate, up-to-date information on prices, tariffs and expenses related to contract termination, accessing and updating telecommunications services, and others, in order to keep consumers informed.

+c) Mechanisms/means implemented by the regulators themselves to provide users with useful information on telecommunications, enabling them to know and exercise their rights, to use their services properly, and to make informed decisions when contracting them.

-c) The role of international, regional and national organizations for the protection of telecommunication/ICT consumers' rights.
+d) The role of international, regional and national organizations for the protection of telecommunication/ICT consumers' rights.

-d) Any economic and financial measures adopted by national authorities in the interests of consumers of telecommunication/ICT services, in particular specific categories of users (persons with disabilities, women and children).
+e) Any economic and financial measures adopted by national authorities in the interests of consumers of telecommunication/ICT services, in particular specific categories of users (persons with disabilities, women and children).

-e) Challenges in relation to the provision of new convergent services (transparency of service offers, fluidity of markets, quality and availability of services, value-added services, after-sales services, procedures for dealing with consumers' complaints or concerns, and so on) relating to consumer protection, as well as the policies, regulations and rules established by national regulatory agencies (NRAs) to protect consumers against possible abuses by operators/providers of these convergent services.
+f) Challenges in relation to the provision of new convergent services (transparency of service offers, fluidity of markets, quality and availability of services, value-added services, after-sales services, procedures for dealing with consumers' complaints or concerns, and so on) relating to consumer protection, as well as the policies, regulations and rules established by national regulatory agencies (NRAs) to protect consumers against possible abuses by operators/providers of these convergent services.

+g) Mechanisms and tools making it possible to provide users and audiences with sensitive information regarding civil protection.

+h) Mechanisms to promote the creation of useful information and practical tools to be used for promoting digital literacy, especially among specific groups such as women and children.

+i) Mechanisms and tools promoted by regulatory bodies to monitor the performance of end-user mobile network services, to assess the quality of the service received by consumers.

+j) Corporate best practices in favour of the consumers of telecommunication services.

+k) Studies relating to standards for the protection of telecommunication/ICT service consumers and users.

+l) Identify solutions that guarantee and protect the rights of telecommunication/ICT service consumers and users, especially in terms of quality, security and pricing mechanisms, in collaboration with the ITU-T study groups.

 3 Expected output

-a) A report to Member States and Sector Members, consumer-protection organizations, operators and service providers, setting out guidelines and best practices that will need to be produced to help these actors to find the tools needed for a better culture of consumer protection as regards information, awareness-raising, inclusion of consumers' fundamental rights in laws and national, regional or international regulatory texts, and consumer protection in the provision of all telecommunication/ICT services.
+a) A report and/or recommendations to Member States and Sector Members, consumer-protection organizations, operators and service providers, setting out guidelines and best practices that will need to be produced to help these actors to find the tools needed for a better culture of consumer protection as regards information, awareness-raising, inclusion of consumers' fundamental rights in laws and national, regional or international regulatory texts, and consumer protection in the provision of all telecommunication/ICT services.

 b) Organization of regional seminars on consumer protection: consumer information, protection and rights, laws, economic and financial bases, consumer networks.